keithalewis/papers/capm/epst.md

 The solution is
 <!--
-If a risk-free portfolio exists then $V$ is not invertible.
+If a riskless portfolio exists then $V$ is not invertible.
 However
 $V + \epsilon I$ is for small non-zero $\epsilon$.
 In this case
 $A_\epsilon = x'(V + \epsilon I)^{-1}x$ ...
 In this case $A_\epsilon = x'V_\epsilon^{-1}x$ ...